GENERAL TERMS AND CONDITIONS

 Article 12 – Intellectual Property

-- All intellectual property rights remain with Drydock or its licensors.
+- All intellectual property rights to software, documentation, configurations, custom work, and other results of the work remain with Drydock or its licensors.

-- It is not permitted to reproduce or exploit software or solutions without permission.
+- It is not permitted to reproduce, disclose, or commercially exploit software, documentation, or solutions in whole or in part without prior written consent from Drydock.

 Article 13 – Confidentiality

-- The parties commit to confidentiality of confidential information.
+- The parties commit to confidentiality of all confidential information they receive from each other in the context of the agreement.

-- This obligation remains in effect after termination.
+- This obligation remains in effect even after the termination of the agreement.

 Article 14 – Termination